Stefanough/SFA_BLG/source/notes/git-notes.html.markdown

 **Clean directory** - what is a clean directory?

+**Committing** - Commiting is kind of like a meta-save.
+You're commiting changes you've made to code to the branch you're working in.
+Like a snapshot of the current state of the code.

+If I have a master branch and I make a checkout a new branch `styling_fixi`.
+I make some changes and save those to the project files but I don't commit.
+The state of the code is still the "current state" from when made the new branch.
+If I switch back to `master` branch has the state of any of the branches changed?
+No. I can switch between branches and the files will remain unchanged.

+If I go back into branch `styling_fix` and commit the changes, the state change has been recorded.
+I can switch back to master and see the project files in a different state.

 `$ git branch -d <branch>` - Delete unwanted branch.

 `$ git branch` - view availiable branches and current working branch.